MickCoelho/datocms-next.js-boilerplate/README.md

 (using `npm run export`), `getStaticProps` method isn't called anymore, instead, all the data is attached to the page as a json file (but you don't need to worry about this).
 #### Static pages
+**Definition:**
 ...

+To prevent conflicts with the dynamic pages, all the static pages should be location inside the `src/pages/static/` directory.
 ### SEO and OG tags

 Both SEO and OG tags are directly managed via DatoCMS.
 It allow for you to have global SEO & OG tags for the website, but also to specifically define some per page.